hakancelikdev/unimport/docs/unimport_vs_autoflake.md

 #### Reasons to choose autoflake

 - It is faster.
-When tested, autoflake is 1-4x faster on avarage.
+When tested, autoflake is 1-4x faster on average.
 - It removes unused variables which unimport doesn't support, and is not planning to.
 - Has a feature that removes duplicate keys on objects.